 Maybe not a shooting, given Singapore’s strict anti-gun laws.
 But a knifing?
 An assault?
 Some semi-violent bullying at school or work?

 When such things happen, would Bryan Lim and his supporters immediately distance themselves?
 With the excuse that they can’t be expected to control or predict the minds of strangers?

 As for the excuses Bryan clung onto since day one.
 That he was taken out of context.
 That he was targeting foreign entities meddling with Singaporean society, blah blah and blah.
 From one (ex) NS-man to another, what lan sai excuse you giving lah, bro!
 You think people stupid, is it?
 You think you what, MP, defence minister, Singapore your lao bei’s country is it?

 To his defenders, freedom of speech and belief do not equate freedom from responsibility.
 Please stop propagating otherwise.
 If only for your own children’s sake.

 You guys got off with bad publicity and a four-figure fine.
-The rest of us, straights and gays and even pets, live on with the repercussion of those words.
+The rest of us, straights and gays and even pets, would be shadowed by the repercussion of those words for years.
 Right now, it’s still too early to know for sure whether any loonie took those words way too seriously.